-In our business, we talk a lot about nodularity, which is a prime indicator of quality in ductile iron castings.
+In our business, we talk a lot about ductile iron nodularity, which is a prime indicator of quality in ductile castings.

 Nodularity is more than desirable — it's why ductile iron is ductile (able to stretch and bend without breaking)!
 Because of its paramount importance, ductile iron is often referred to as nodular or spheroidal graphite (SG) iron.
 In this unique microstructure, the graphite forms into spherical shapes rather than flakes, enhancing the pliability and stress resistance of ductile iron compared to regular cast iron.